1024pix/steampipe-plugin-metabase/docs/tables/metabase_permission.md

 List all permissions from Metabase.

-To understand how permision works, you can read official documentation of Metabase [](https://www.metabase.com/docs/latest/permissions/data).
+To understand how permision works, you can read official documentation of [Metabase](https://www.metabase.com/docs/latest/permissions/data).

 `db_id` is the database id from `metabase_db` table.